juji-io/datalevin/doc/query.md

 Datalevin search engine exploits these design choices to maximize query performance.

-## Compressed Triple Storage
+## Nested Triple Storage

 Literal representation of triples in an index introduces significant redundant storage.
-For example, in `:eav` index, there are many repeated values of `e`, and in `:ave` index, there are many repeated values of `a`.
-These repetitions of head elements not just increase the storage size, but also add processing overhead during query.
+For example, in `:eav` index, there are many repeated values of `e`, and in `:ave` index, there are many repeated values of `a` and `v`.
+These repetitions of head elements increase not just the storage size, but also processing overhead during query.

-Taking advantage of LMDB's dupsort capability (i.e. a key can be mapped to a list of values, and the list of values are also sorted), we store the head element value only once, by treating them as keys.
-The values are the remaining two elements of the triple, plus a reference to the full datom if the datom is larger than the maximal key size allowed by LMDB.
+Taking advantage of LMDB's dupsort capability (i.e. a key can be mapped to a list of values, and this list of values are also sorted, essentially it is a two level nested B+ trees of B+ trees), we store the head elements only once, by treating them as keys.
+The values are the remaining one or two elements of the triple as a list of values mapped to by a key.
+This nested storage produces about 20% space reduction, depending on the data.

-This list based triple storage also facilitate counting of elements, as the list count can be immediately read from the index, without performing actual count, e.g. the number of datoms matching `[?e :attr ?x]` pattern is read directly from the `:ave` index.
+The main advantage of this list based triple storage is to facilitate counting of elements, which is the most important input for query planning.
+Some list counts can be immediately read from the index, without performing actual range scan to count them.
+For example, in our storage schema, the number of datoms matching `[?e :an-attr "bound value"]` pattern can be obtained from the `:ave` index in constant time.
+Other counts can also be cheaply counted.
+For example, cardinality (number of distinct values) of an attribute can be obtained by counting the number of keys only.
+There is no need to maintain expensive and often inaccurate statistics.

 ## Query Optimizations

-We built a cost based query optimizer that uses the dynamic programming for query planning [10].
 The query engine employs multiple optimization strategies.

 ### Predicates push-down

 As mentioned above, we take advantage of the opportunities to push selection predicates down to index scan in order to minimize unnecessary intermediate results.
-This is done to predicates involving one attribute only.
+Currently, two types of predicates are pushed down: 1. inequality predicates involving one variable and one or two constants are converted to range boundary in range scan; 2. other predicates involving one attributes are pushed down to operations that scan the attribute values.

+These predicates push-downs are implemented as query rewrites.
+We also plug the constant query parameters into the query itself in order to avoid expensive joins with these bindings turned relations.
+More query rewrite cases will be considered in the future.

 ### Merge scan

-For star-like attributes, we borrow the idea of pivot scan [2] that returns multiple attribute values with a single index scan on `:eav` index.
-This single scan takes an ordered list of entity IDs, an ordered list of attributes needed, and conditions on attributes, to produce a relation.
+For star-like attributes, we utilize an idea similar to pivot scan [2], which returns multiple attribute values with a single index scan using `:eav` index.
+This single scan takes an list of entity IDs, an ordered list of attributes needed, and corresponding predicates for each attribute, to produce a relation.
 This avoids performing joins within the same entity class to obtain the same relation.
+The bulk of query execution time is spent on this operation.

-The input entity IDs may come from a search on `:ave` index that returns the smallest result set, or a set of linking references from a relation produced in the previous steps.
+The input list of entity IDs may come from a search on `:ave` index that returns an entity ID list, a set of linking references from a relation produced in the previous step, or the reverse references from the previous step, and so on.
-This scan also double as a merge join between the outer relation (sorted by the entity ids of the inner) and new entities to be scanned as the inner relation.

 ### Query graph simplification

-Since star-like attributes are already handled by pivot scan, the optimizer works mainly on the simplified graph that consists of stars and the links between them [3] [7], this significantly reduces the size of optimizer search space.
+Since star-like attributes are already handled by merge scan, the optimizer works mainly on the simplified graph that consists of stars and the links between them [3] [7], this significantly reduces the size of optimizer search space.

 ### Left-deep join tree

 Our planner generates left-deep join trees, which may not be optimal [8], but work well for our simplified query graph, since stars are already turned into meta nodes and mostly chains remain.
 This also reduces the cost of cost estimation, which dominates the cost of planning.
+The impact of the loss of search space is relatively small, compared with the impact of cardinality estimation inaccuracy.

+### Direct counting for cardinality estimation (new)

+As mentioned, the main advantage of our system is having more accurate cardinality estimation.
+Instead of relying on estimations based on statistics such as histograms, we count elements directly, because counts in our list based triple storage are cheap to obtain.
+Since the planner is only interested in smallest count within one entity class, the counting is capped by the current minimum, so the time spent in counting is minimized.
+Compared with statistics based estimation, counting is simple, accurate and always up to date.
+For those cases that cannot be counted, we use magic numbers.
+In the future, we will add sampling based estimations.

 ### Join methods

+Currently, we consider four join methods.

-For two sets of where clauses involving two classes of entities respectively, e.g. `?e` and `?f`, we consider three possible methods of joining them.
-If there is a reference attribute in the clauses to connect these two classes of entities e.g. `[?e :a/ref ?f]`, "forward merge" or "backward merge" method can be considered, and for other cases, only hash join is considered.
-The forward merge method first sorts the `e?` relation by value of `?f`, then merge scan `?f` entities.
-Backward method has an extra step, it starts with `?f` relation and reverse merge scan `:vae` index to merge in corresponding `?e`, sort the relation by `?e`, then merge scan `?e` entities.
-The choice of the method is determined by cost estimation.
+For two sets of where clauses involving two classes of entities respectively, e.g. `?e` and `?f`, we currently consider the following possible cases.
+If there is a reference attribute in the clauses to connect these two classes of entities e.g. `[?e :a/ref ?f]`, "forward ref" or "reverse ref" method can be considered.

-### Direct count for cardinality (new)

-Instead of relying on estimation, we count elements directly if possible, because counts in our list based triple storage is cheap to obtain.
-For those cases that cannot be counted, we use magic number.
+The forward ref method takes the list of `f?` in an existing relation, then merge scan values of `?f` entities.
+Reverse ref method has an extra step, it starts with `?f` relation and scan `:vae` index to obtain corresponding list of `?e`, then merge scan values of `?e` entities.
+The third case is the value equality case, where `e` and `f` are linked due to unification of attribute values, then `:ave` index is scanned to find the target's entity IDs.

+The above three methods are essentially scanning indices for a list of entity IDs.
+Other attribute values then need to be merge scanned to obtain a full relation.
+The forth method instead does merge scan first, then attempt to join two relations using hash join afterwards.
+The choice of probing and building side of the hash join is determined during execution, instead of being predetermined by the planner.
+This avoids the possibility of building the hash table on the wrong side due to inaccurate cardinality estimation.
+This property also makes our join tree more like a zig-zag one, rather than a pure left-deep join tree.

+The choice of these methods is determined by the optimizer based on its cost estimation.

+### Cost based query optimizer

+We built a Selinger style query optimizer that uses dynamic programming for query planning [10].
+Instead of consider all possible combinations of join orders, the plan enumeration is based on connected components of the query graph.
+Each connected component has its own plan and its own execution sequence.
+Multiple connected components are processed concurrently.
+The resulting relations are joined afterwards using hash joins, and the order of which is based on result size.

+As mentioned, we do not consider bushy join trees, as our join methods are mainly scanning indices, so a base relation is needed for each join.
+Since we also count in base relations, the cardinality estimation obtained there is quite accurate, so we want to leverage that accuracy by keeping at least one base relation in each join.

+## Limitation

+Currently, the query optimizer handles normal where clauses only: triple patterns and predicates.
+We will gradually improve the optimizer to consider more clause types in the future.

 ## Remark

-The more granular and redundant storage format of triple stores brings some challenges to query processing due to its greater demand on storage access, but it also offer some opportunities to help with query.
+The more granular and redundant storage format of triple stores brings some challenges to query processing due to its greater demand on storage access, but it also offer some opportunities to help with query processing.

 We found that the opportunities lie precisely in the "Achilles Heel" of RDBMS
 optimizer: cardinality estimation [6].
 It is hard to have good cardinality